Gurge44/EndlessHostRoles/README.md

 - Busy (Add-on)

 ## Note:
-- You can use parts of the code in here, but if you do, you'll have to credit me (Gurge44) or the mod by mentioning its name (TOHE+) and providing a link to this github page.
-(Or leaving the in-game credits as they are are also fine!)
+- You can use parts of the code in here, but if you do, you'll have to credit me (Gurge44) or the mod by mentioning its name (EHR) and providing a link to this github page.
+(Or leaving the in-game credits as they are is also fine!)
 - To play the mod, use the given dll in the release section.

 <br>